Skip to content

 comm_open(job: Job[Content]) -> None

-Handle a comm open request.
+Handle an comm open request.

 Source code in src/async_kernel/kernel.py